 ERP Implementations – the importance of user acceptance testing.23 Jul 2013 | by Natalie

 An important part of any implementation of ERP Software is user acceptance testing.
-Many years ago ERP implementation methodologies called for parallel running of systems (new and old ERP solution).
-Over the past few years this process has graduated towards user acceptance testing rather than full parallel running.
+Many years ago ERP implementation methodologies called for the parallel running of systems (new and old ERP solution).
+Over the past few years, this process has graduated towards user acceptance testing rather than full parallel running.

-ERP user acceptance testing allows users and your ERP implementation partner to test key scenarios and business processes in the ERP system before go live.
-This will highlight any potential issues – with configuration, training or system scope in a test environment prior to the all-important go live date.
+ERP UAT allows users and your ERP implementation partner to test key scenarios and business processes in the ERP system before go live.
+This will highlight any potential issues – with configuration, training or system scope in a test environment prior to the all-important go-live date.

 ERP implementation user acceptance testing is similar to parallel running in that users can test and compare the results of testing from the new and old ERP systems for correctness.
-The key difference is that user acceptance testing uses key scenario testing for relatively short periods of time and is therefore less time consuming than the traditional ERP system parallel run which involved double entry of all processes.
+The key difference is that user acceptance testing uses key scenario testing for relatively short periods of time and is, therefore, less time-consuming than the traditional ERP system parallel run which involved the double entry of all processes.